 Kochanski and Irina told the couple a limited version of their own story: “A hook of truth for them to hang fancies on,” Irina later noted dryly.

 The Israeli couple did not ask questions.
 Now he understood that sometimes it’s best not to know.
-Young and beautiful, a boy-man and a girl blossoming with a child, they simply made the old pair happy.
+Young and beautiful in the springtime, a boy-man and a girl blossoming with a child, they simply made that old pair happy.

-At the time, he had needed to leave Irina, and the couple agreed to help her until he returned.
+At the time, he had needed to leave Irina behind to return to work.
+The couple agreed to help her until he returned.
 When they returned to Israel, she stayed as their house-sitter.
 Gentle people, he hadn’t appreciated it back then, thinking that their kindness and trust were signs of weakness.

 He was able to occasionally visit Irina, swelling with pregnancy, and Jakub had kept up his alibi.
 Eventually, Kochanski bought Irina and their baby home.
 Then his mother had only insisted on a small wedding, just them and the small town priest.

 At the age of twenty-four, Michael Kochanski became Number One — the new head of his syndicate — no longer White Rat.
-He had murdered the previous Number One and implicated his own boss, Number Two, for the death.
+He had murdered the last Number One and implicated his own boss, Number Two, for the assasination.
 While their real names were lost in the fog of his memory, he remembered Jakub.
-His friend had become the weak link when he talked to a lover.
+His friend had become the weak link when he had talked to a lover.

 In another gang war, that leak of information led to Irina’s revenge murder.
 Would his gang have spared Irina if she had been Polish rather than Russian?
 Maybe.
 They had left his mother hogtied outside, the baby wailing inside.
 They did not even shoot the dog.
 Could he have done more to save his wife’s life?
 Maybe.
 But he had begun to doubt Irina by then.